-In the event that Cloudflare, as a data processor, transfers personal data outside the EU, we do so under our standard Data Processing Agreement (DPA), which is incorporated into our Enterprise Service Agreement as well as our Self Serve Subscription Agreement.
-Our DPA incorporates the EU Standard Contractual Clauses (SCCs) (as updated in 2021) for data subject to the GDPR.
-Taken together, Cloudflare's terms ensure a level of protection for personal data equivalent to that guaranteed under the GDPR.
-You can find more information about our commitment to the GDPR and about our DPA here.

-Under the Schrems II decision, EU-approved SCCs remain a valid transfer mechanism under GDPR where additional safeguards are also in place for data transferred to the United States.
-Cloudflare will continue to utilize the SCCs mechanism for data transfers, and we have updated our standard customer DPA to incorporate additional safeguards as contractual commitments.
-For example, we commit that we will pursue legal remedies to contest any U.S. government request for data that we identify as being subject to GDPR, and we commit to notifying our customers of any legal process requesting their information before disclosure of that information, unless legally prohibited.
+In the event that Cloudflare, as a data processor, transfers personal data outside Australia, we do so under our standard DPA, which is incorporated into our Enterprise Service Agreement as well as our Self Serve Subscription Agreement.
+Our DPA is considered a reasonable step by the Office of the Australian Information Commissioner ("OAIC") to legitimize cross-border transfers, according to the 13 APPs.
+You can find more information about our commitment to the APPs and about our DPA here.
+Importantly, in our DPA we commit that we will pursue legal remedies to contest any U.S. government request for data that we identify as being subject to the laws of another jurisdiction, such as Australia, and we commit to notifying our customers of any legal process requesting their information before disclosure of that information, unless legally prohibited.
 You can view the additional safeguards we have added as contractual commitments in section 7 of our DPA.

 Data protection regulations and guidelines are ever-evolving, and we closely monitor the regulatory and legislative landscape.
-We continually look ahead at emerging guidance to ensure that our customers and partners can continue to enjoy the benefits of Cloudflare across Europe.
+We continually look ahead at emerging guidance to ensure that our customers and partners can continue to enjoy the benefits of Cloudflare in Australia.